 Preschool (Stage 1)

-Under the guidance of a trained teacher, children in a Montessori preschool classroom learn by making discoveries with the materials, cultivating concentration, motivation, self-discipline, and a love of learning.
+Under the guidance of a trained teacher, children in our Montessori preschool classroom learn by making discoveries with the bespoke materials, cultivating concentration, motivation, self-discipline, and a love of learning that lasts a lifetime.

 “We must let the child walk and notice how he walks.
 His legs are short in comparison to ours and therefore he walks more slowly.
 Not only this, but the child explores the environment. ”